-Miyoshi Umeki, the first Asian performer to win an Academy Award, died of complications of cancer on Aug.
+Miyoshi Umeki, the first East Asian performer to win an Academy Award, died on Aug.
 28 in Licking, Missouri.
 She was 78.

 Born on May 8, 1929, in Otaru, on the northern Japanese island of Hokkaido, Umeki began her show business career singing with American G.I. bands at nightclubs in Japan.
 As per the IMDb, she also had a role in the 1953 film Youthful Jazz Daughter.